Embattled Osaka kindergarten chief apologizes for denigrating Koreans, Chinese | The Japan Times

 Principal Yasunori Kagoike and his wife, the deputy principal, were questioned by a prefectural official on Jan.
 12 on suspicion of spreading hate speech.

 Kagoike is reportedly a board member of the Osaka chapter of the Japan Conference, a right-wing lobbying group better known as Nippon Kaigi.
-Its membership includes Prime Minister Shinzo Abe, former Tokyo Gov. Shintaro Ishihara and a large contingent of bureaucrats and Diet lawmakers.

 Osaka Gov. Ichiro Matsui urged the kindergarten to refrain from using such derogatory language at a regular news conference on Friday.